MrClock8163/Instrumentman/docs/commands/files/download.rst

 Downloading
 ===========

-A useful file management feature is the ability to download a file from the instrument.
+A useful file management feature that gives the ability to download a file from the instrument.
 The download command can be used to download a file identified by either a file name and type, or a full file path.

 .. caution::